DeepYoke/ToxiMol/README.md

 This work explores the ability of general multimodal large language models (MLLMs) to detoxify molecules at the structural level.
 We present ToxiMol, the first benchmark designed specifically for this task, covering 11 toxicity remediation tasks with a total of 560 toxic molecules, and provide an evaluation framework (ToxiEval) to assess toxicity reduction, structural validity, and drug-likeness.
-The following figure shows an example.
-We conducted a large-scale study on various open-source and closed-source MLLMs, revealing the potential limitations and current limitations of these models in real-world toxicity remediation.

 <div align="center">
 <br><br>